devplayer0/fyp/report.md

 ```

 For each phase of autograding, Submitty needs to
-know which files should be carried from to the next.
+know which files should be carried to the next.
 While all three phases
-("Compilation", "Execution" and "Validation" are technically used, Perfgrade
+("Compilation", "Execution" and "Validation") are technically used, Perfgrade
 pipelines are only ever used in the "Compilation" and "Execution" phases.

 1. All of the required files (pipelines and associated extras) are placed in the
    `provided_code` directory, which Submitty automatically copies into the
    compilation phase working directory.
 2. `subarray.s`, the student's submitted source code, is required in the
-  "compilation" phase for the "Build" pipeline, so it is included in the
+   compilation phase for the "Build" pipeline, so it is included in the
    `submission_to_compilation` array (in order for Submitty to copy it into the
    appropriate working directory).
 3. `subarray.s` is also required for the execution phase (for heatmap
    generation), so it is included in the `submission_to_runner` array.
 4. `compilation_to_runner` lists all the files that should be copied from the